eddyerburgh/notes/docs/computer-architecture/processors.md

 **Structural hazards** are when a planned instruction can't execute in the proper clock cycle because the hardware does not support the combination of instructions that are set to execute {% cite P&H:ARM -l 288 %}.

-**Data hazards** are when a planned instruction can't execute in the proper clock cycle because the data needed to execute the instruction is not yet available (one instruction is dependent on another), e.g., an instruction that uses data that's computed by the preceding instruction {% cite P&H:ARM -l 289 %}.
+**Data hazards** are when a planned instruction can't execute in the proper clock cycle because the data needed to execute the instruction is not yet available (one instruction is dependent on another), e.g. an instruction that uses data that's computed by the preceding instruction {% cite P&H:ARM -l 289 %}.

 A **pipeline stall** (also known as a bubble) is a stall in the pipeline that is done to avoid a data hazard.
 Stalls can be implemented by adding noop instructions to the pipeline {% cite P&H:ARM -l 291, 326 %}.